gitindro/Unity3DCarPaint/README.md

 # NOTE:
-This is not production ready . shader needs clean up.
-But it help you get started with writing custom shaders in URP, I will do it when I ge the time.
+This is not production ready, shader needs clean up.
+I will clean it up when I get the time.

 # Improvements / Variations
-Use Texture inut for Base color instead of Color.
+Use Texture input for Base color instead of Color.

 All car assets from from following free asset pack in unity asset store: